VaSca92/NTMpy/README.md

 * Stefano Bonetti

 At the moment, only Valentino Scalera is handling the maintenance and development of NTMpy.</br>
-You can contact him via [email](mailto:valentino.scalera@uniparthenope.it) if you need help or you want to contribute.
+You can contact me via [email](mailto:valentino.scalera@uniparthenope.it) if you need help or you want to contribute.

 ## Cite
 Please, cite the reference [paper](https://www.sciencedirect.com/science/article/pii/S0010465521001028):</br>